benrucker/JermaBot/README.md

 ### Adding JermaBot to your server

 Click [this link](https://discordapp.com/api/oauth2/authorize?client_id=579445833938763816&permissions=0&scope=bot) and select your server!
-Currently, uptime is around 60% with plans to be at 99% by summer 2020.
+Currently, uptime is at 99%, although the `speak` command has been broken to reach this goal (will fix soon I promise).

-Note: **some commands will be broken this way**.
+Note: **some commands will be broken on your server**.
 Fixes for these commands will be applied in future updates.
 If you want these commands, you can install JermaBost locally and edit them yourself.

 ### Installing JermaBot locally